The Fly (film series): Possible reboot

-According to an interview in 2017 made by /Film with J.D.
-Dillard, the director of the American drama film Sleight, a plan of remaking David Cronenberg's The Fly was at its early phase of negotiations.
+According to an interview in 2017 made by /Film with J. D. Dillard, the director of the American drama film Sleight, a plan of remaking David Cronenberg's The Fly was at its early phase of negotiations.
 Dillard disclosed in the interview that he might work with Alex Theurer, the co-writer of the movie Sleight, for the remake: "For me – and this would be about The Fly, but this is also about Alex and my approach to remakes because post-Sleight that has been the conversation for what a lot of big flashy studio gigs are – no matter what, we want to start with character".
 However, doubts on the possibility of the remake have been risen since the Disney/Fox merger taken place in 2019, owing to the well-known family-friendly Disney style.
 In March 2023 further news on the development of the possible reboot rumored that Zendaya was offered the role to star, with J.D.
 Dillard still attached to direct.

+However on November 2024, a new reboot is confirmed to be in the works with Nikyatu Jusu to write and direct.

 Reception

 The original series

 As the first film of the whole series, The Fly received a mixed-to-positive reception.
 The Variety review credited its "unusual believability" as a strong factor, yet some critics held a relatively negative comment, for Ivan Butler commenting the film as "the most ludicrous, and certainly one of the most revolting science-horror films ever perpetrated".
 Michael J. Weldon wrote in his book The Psychotronic Encyclopedia of Film, describing the film as "brilliant, sick, absurd...
 Unforgettable".
 The film also has opened the path for Vincent Price as a horror movie actor who then collaborated with William Castle and Roger Corman and took part in many horror classics.

 Return of the Fly has mostly received negative critics, receiving 38% rating on Rotten Tomatoes compared to the 95% rating received by is predecessor.
-Mass media regarded it as a sequel to "cash in on the latter’s reputation as a grosser".
-Despite a short compliment of the film's special effect, Glen of the Variety critiqued it in his article for Berlin Film Festival reviews:It’s typical of writer-director Edward Bernds’ script that this incredible and dreadful tale, told to the loving son himself on the day of his mother's funeral, should be made to seem almost banal for a lack of imaginative dialog and absence of appropriate tempo in the scene.
-What follows is one unmotivated episode after another, loosely tied to the theme that the son, in following in his father’s footsteps, will come to the same bad end… …Without the reputation of The Fly to trade on, this one would be a dud.Being the final film of the trilogy, Curse of the Fly received an overall negative public critic since most people were annoyed by this Fly movie with no "fly".
+Mass media regarded it as a sequel to "cash in on the latter's reputation as a grosser".
+Despite a short compliment of the film's special effect, Glen of the Variety critiqued it in his article for Berlin Film Festival reviews:It's typical of writer-director Edward Bernds' script that this incredible and dreadful tale, told to the loving son himself on the day of his mother's funeral, should be made to seem almost banal for a lack of imaginative dialog and absence of appropriate tempo in the scene.
+What follows is one unmotivated episode after another, loosely tied to the theme that the son, in following in his father's footsteps, will come to the same bad end… …Without the reputation of The Fly to trade on, this one would be a dud.Being the final film of the trilogy, Curse of the Fly received an overall negative public critic since most people were annoyed by this Fly movie with no "fly".